Roberto Mancini faces a club close to his heart admitting it will take another six months to shape Manchester City in his own image.

-The Italian manager is aiming to get the better of Juventus tonight in the their glamour Europa League group match at Eastlands (Setanta Ireland).
+The Italian manager is aiming to get the better of Juventus tomorrow in the their glamour Europa League group match at Eastlands.

 Mancini said: “I think we can create a special team in six months.
 We need time to improve day by day to change the mentality.
 We must start winning consistently.
 That is important.”

-Juventus are also in transition and Mancini has not ruled out the possibility of returning home to coach them one day.
+Juventus are also a side in transition and Mancini has not ruled out the possibility of returning home to coach them one day.

 “Why not, football is like that, ” he said.

 “I want to play more than one game a month.
-I will get my chance”
+I will get my chance, I know that because the season is really long.
+I want to show the manager he can count on me.

-Shaun Wright-Phillips is doubtful with a knee problem while Wayne Bridge and Aleksandar Kolarov are still absent.
+Shaun Wright-Phillips is doubtful with a knee problem while Wayne Bridge and Aleksandar Kolarov remain absent.